-government: republic under transition to multiparty democratic rule
+government: presidential republic - republic under transition to multiparty democratic rule

 state of civil and political rights: Partly free